Security-Onion-Solutions/securityonion-docs/nids.rst

 ~~~~~~~~~~~~~~~~

 Emerging Threats (ETOPEN/ETPRO)
   Security Onion includes the Emerging Threats ruleset by default.
 To enable ET Pro (commercial), enter your license key in the License Key field.
 Leave empty for ET Open (free) rules.
+The ruleset will be downloaded and imported within 15 minutes.

   - Optimized for :ref:`suricata`
   - ET Open is **free**, ET Pro requires a license fee per sensor